1300 135 798

 In order to complete your studies with Kaplan Professional, you are assumed to have the following skills and access relating to technology.
 Please click here to view our minimum technology requirements.

 You may be able to obtain advanced standing for a Kaplan Professional subject based on your previous study, professional membership status and work experience.

 Not all subjects are available in every study period so make sure you check your preferred subject is offered.
-Check the subject outline to understand hours of commitment and prerequisites.
+Refer to the subject outline to understand hours of commitment and prerequisites.

 Applied Finance subjects >